+Blank (2017) posits that these recollection-belief divergences, such as nonbelieved memories or believed-not-remembered events, arise from normal, healthy metacognitive monitoring and control processes that balance recollections and reality constraints.
+Specifically, Blank proposed a theoretical framework of remembering that distinguishes memory, belief, and the communication of memory (e.g., memory reporting) and elaborates on the role of social influence in remembering (2009).
+First, memory traces are activated through either internal processes (e.g., intentional searches) or external cues (e.g., verbal prompts).
+The second stage, involves a validation process, in which the validity of the memory is inferred from both the retrieved internal information and from external information (e.g., physical evidence or social feedback) to form a (memory) belief.
+Finally, the rememberer decides whether or not to communicate and how to communicate the belief to others.
+In this view, an autobiographical belief is the summative evaluation of the truth status of the remembered events at the time of retrieval (see also Otgaar et al., 2014; Scoboria et al., 2014, Scoboria & Henkel, 2020).
+Notably, since the information available could change in each instance of remembering, the truth status assigned to the events could therefore also be revisited and substantially altered, possibly resulting in the change of memory statements such as retraction of allegations of sexual abuse (Blank, 2017; Ost, 2017).

 Expanding this theoretical framework, recent research brings to the discussion the roles of beliefs and appraisals in the process of memory validation (e.g., Nash et al., 2023; Zhang et al., 2022a, 2022b).
 More specifically, researchers have argued that memory distrust, defined as the sceptical perception or appraisal of one's own memory functioning, contributes to the formation of false memory and nonbelieved memory (Nash et al., 2023; Zhang et al., 2022b).
 The term “memory distrust” was first coined by Gudjonsson and MacKeith (1982) to describe a phenomenon in which interviewees in a forensic context develop profound distrust towards their memories due to inappropriate investigation practices.
 Subsequently, researchers expanded the concept of memory distrust to denote a more general and stable appraisal of one’s memory functioning (Nash et al., 2023; van Bergen et al., 2010).
 As of now, there exist two validated scales measuring trait memory distrust: the adapted Squire Subjective Memory Questionnaire (SSMQ, Squire et al., 1979; van Bergen et al., 2010) focuses on people’s beliefs about their susceptibility to memory omission errors (i.e., forgetting) whereas the Memory Distrust Scale (MDS, Nash et al., 2022), which measures beliefs about susceptibility to commission errors (i.e., falsely remembering events which never happened).